 Prevents headaches and migraines

 When the body is under toxic stress it results in headaches and even migraines.
-By eliminating some of these germs and toxins from the body, headaches can be prevented.
+We can prevent headaches by eliminating germs and toxins from the body.

 Keeps the skin clear